 The Company reports reserves in accordance with the guidelines of the SPE/WPG/AAPG/SPEE Petroleum Resources Management System.
-The use of this system is approved by the Oslo Stock Exchange as stated in the Circular 9/2009 "Listing requirements and disclosure requirements for oil and natural gas companies".
-The reserves data included in this Prospectus are estimates.
-Generally, estimates of the quantity and value of economically recoverable oil and gas reserves and the possible future net cash flows are based upon a number of variable factors and assumptions such as historic production rates, ultimate reserves recovery, interpretation of geological and geophysical data, timing and amount of capital expenditures, marketability of oil and gas, royalty rates, continuity of current fiscal policies and regulatory regimes, future oil and gas prices, operating costs, development and production costs and work-over and remedial costs, all of which may vary from actual results.
+Generally, estimates of the quantity and value of economically recoverable oil and gas reserves are, to some degree, speculative and the possible future net cash flows are based upon a number of variable factors and assumptions such as historic production rates, ultimate reserves recovery, interpretation of geological and geophysical data, timing and amount of capital expenditures, marketability of oil and gas, royalty rates, continuity of current fiscal policies and regulatory regimes, future oil and gas prices, operating costs, development and production costs and work-over and remedial costs, all of which may vary from actual results.
+Consequently, there can be no guarantee that the Company's reported reserves will be available for extraction, and actual production, revenues, cash flows, royalties, development and operating expenditures may vary from the Company's estimates.
+Such deviations may be material and may have a material adverse effect on the Company's valuation, its ability to raise further funds and its financial position in general.